johnmathews/johnmathews.is/data/blog/neovim-setup-2023.md

 ### Things I would miss

-This is a list of features I enjoy using and find helpful

 - The collection of plugins that let me format, lint and explore code - [mason](https://github.com/williamboman/mason.nvim), [LSP-Saga](https://github.com/glepnir/lspsaga.nvim),